Klaas Bruinsma (drug lord)

-Klaas Bruinsma (6 October 1953 - 27 June 1991) was a major Dutch drug lord.
+Klaas Bruinsma (6 October 1953 - 27 June 1991) was a Dutch drug lord.
 He was shot dead on 27 June 1991 by organized crime member and former police officer Martin Hoogland.
 He was known as "De Lange" ('The Tall One') and also as "De Dominee" ('The Pastor') because of his black clothing and his habit of lecturing others.

 Early life

 Klaas Bruinsma was born in Amsterdam as the second child of Anton Bruinsma, a Dutch entrepreneur and Gwendolyn Theresa Mary Kelly, a British homemaker.
 He attended the "De Blauwe Reiger" kindergarten in Amsterdam Oud-Zuid and then the Spartaschool, also in Oud-Zuid.
 His parents divorced when he was seven years old.
 From that point forward, his father's housekeeper took over the responsibilities of raising Klaas and his siblings.
 Klaas' father was the founder of the Dutch soda drink manufacturer Raak.
 He would make Klaas and his three siblings clean the bottles from the factory on Sundays.